techlozenge/student-frontend-angular-final/README.md

-# Angular 5 Goodness CRUD Frontend Admin System
+# Web Frontend Administration System

 # _________________________________________________________________
 # Description:

-This project administers a relatively straightforward school database.
+This project administers a relatively straightforward database for educators.

-The application leverages a MySQL database accessed via API calls to a separate Sails framework.
-The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running the Sails backend on my local server to simulate web API calls).
+API calls are made to specific end-points to perform CRUD activities on a backend database.
+The API calls are made via HTTP web requests to Sails which manages the CRUD operations (currently I'm running a Sails backend on my local server to simulate actual web API calls).

 * Starting the Application

-    * Backend CLI: Not Included Here however, I use 'sails lift (listens on port 3700)'
+    * Backend Sails CLI: (Not included here) I use 'sails lift' (listens on port 3700)
         * As long as you're using RESTful API calls you can use any end-point.
-Simply modify the frontend to match the response data.
+Simply modify the frontend code to match the appropriate response data.
+        * Here are some HTTP calls end-point examples from my local:
+            * http.GET: the students inquiry list: http://localhost:1337/student
+            * http.ADD: a specific student: http://localhost:1337/student
+            * http.GET: fetch a specific student: http://localhost:1337/student/4
+            * http.PUT: update a specific student: http://localhost:1337/student/4
+            * http.DELETE: remove a specific student: http://localhost:1337/student/4

-    * Frontend CLI: ng serve --open (listens on port 4200)
+    * Frontend Angular CLI: ng serve --open (listens on port 4200)

 * Application Styling
     * Angular 5